chrisjobando/FlixterApp/README.md

 <img src="Obando_C_Walkthrough.gif" width=250><br>

 ### Notes
-I had a very loaded week with interviews and travel, and could not complete any of the "bonus" tasks, but I will definitely try to tackle them this weekend
+I had a very loaded week with interviews and travel, and could not complete all of the "bonus" tasks, but I will definitely try to tackle them this weekend

 ### Open-source libraries used